HazyResearch/data-centric-ai/mlops.md

 - [Amazon SageMaker Debugger](https://proceedings.mlsys.org/paper/2021/file/d1f491a404d6854880943e5c3cd9ca25-Paper.pdf) consists of an efficient tensor processing library along with built-in rules executed in dedicated containers.
 - [Checklist](https://homes.cs.washington.edu/~marcotcr/acl20_checklist.pdf) enables comprehensive behavioral testing of NLP models by modeling linguistic capabilities a NLP model should be able to capture.
 - [Model Assertion](https://arxiv.org/pdf/2003.01668.pdf) provides an abstraction for model assertions at runtime and during training in the form of arbitrary functions that can indicate when an error is likely to have occurred.
-- [FLOR](http://github.com/ucbrise/flor) Is a record-replay library designed for hindsight logging of model training.
+- [FLOR](https://github.com/ucbrise/flor) Is a record-replay library designed for hindsight logging of model training.
+- [mltrace](https://github.com/loglabs/mltrace) is an end-to-end observability system for ML pipelines.

 <h2 id="mlops-additional">Additional Resources</h2>